contheflan/Barkeeping-is-hard/README.md

 #### PostMVP

-- Add a third screen: victory!
+- Add another screen: victory! or loss!
 - Add more monster possibilities
 - Add different modifiers to the dice roll depending on the monster
 - Add different ways to beat up monsters